Mitigating Common Web Application Attack Vectors Using AWS WAF - Assess Phase

 Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.
 Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.

-Please insure you are using the AWS WAF Classic console experience for this workshop.
+Please ensure you are using the improved AWS WAF console and API experience for this workshop.

 Website Scanning Environment and Tools